SAP-archive/BUILD/Community Roles.md

-#Roles in the Project Norman Open Source Community
+#Roles in the Norman Open Source Community

 This document identifies the Committers and Reviewers nominated for each Project Norman sub-project, and describes all the roles in the Project Norman open source community.
 It contains the following sections: